AlephAlpha/Nekomata/doc/Builtins.md

 ### `deepIndex` (`W`, `2 -> 1`)

 Get the index path of any occurrence of an element in a ragged list.

 Each index in the path is 0-based.

-If the whole first argument is equal to the searched element, this function may also return the empty list [].
+If the whole first argument is equal to the searched element, it may also return the empty list [].

 Fail if the element does not occur in the ragged list.